Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: CHN2 on Point Processes

 \subsection{Construction of the Limiting Point-Shift}

-This subsection discusses the existence and properties of the limiting point-shift and point-shift graph of the $\mathrm{CHN}^2$ clustering algorithm. \begin{definition} Consider the sequence \( f^n \) of the point-shifts constructed in Subsection \ref{0011C} on a Poisson Point Process (PPP).
-The fact that the intensity of \(\Phi^i_c\) tends to zero as \(i\) tends to infinity, as shown in Subsection \ref{0011C}, implies that the sequence \(\{\Phi_a^{k+1} \setminus \Phi_a^k\}_{k \geq 0}\), where \(\Phi_a^0 = \emptyset\), forms a partition of \(\Phi^0\).
-This defines a new point-shift, denoted by \(f^\infty\).
-The graph of this point-shift, referred to as the \(f^\infty\)-graph and denoted by \(G\), is acyclic, due to the construction of the sequence \( f^n \).
+This subsection discusses the existence and properties of the limiting point-shift and point-shift graph of the $\mathrm{CHN}^2$ clustering algorithm $\Phi^0$. \begin{definition} Consider the sequence $f_k$ of point-shifts constructed in Subsection~\ref{0011C} on $\Phi^0$.
+Since the sets $\{\Phi_a^{k+1}\setminus\Phi_a^k\}_{k\ge0}$, $\Phi_a^0=\varnothing$, form a partition of $\Phi^0$ (see Remark~\ref{partition}), one may define a limiting point-shift $f^\infty$ by assigning to each point the image it receives at the unique level at which it leaves the cluster-head process.
+The graph of this point-shift, referred to as the $f^\infty$-graph and denoted by $G$, is acyclic by construction.

-The \(f^\infty\) point-shift is called the Centroid Hierarchical Nearest Neighbor Point-Shift ($\mathrm{CHN}^2PS$), and its associated graph is called the Centroid Hierarchical Nearest Neighbor Eternal Family Forest ($\mathrm{CHN}^2$ EFF).
-When this forest is a tree, it is referred to as the Centroid Hierarchical Nearest Neighbor Eternal Family Tree ($\mathrm{CHN}^2$ EFT). \end{definition}
+The \(f^\infty\) point-shift is called the Centroid Hierarchical Nearest Neighbor Point-Shift ($\mathrm{CHN^2PS}$), and its associated graph is called the Centroid Hierarchical Nearest Neighbor Eternal Family Forest ($\mathrm{CHN}^2$ EFF).
+When this forest is a tree, it is referred to as the Centroid Hierarchical Nearest Neighbor Eternal Family Tree ($\mathrm{CHN}^2$ EFT). \end{definition} \begin{remark} Since $\Phi_c^{k+1}\subseteq \Phi_c^k$ for all $k$, the events $\{0\in \Phi_c^k\}$ are decreasing under the Palm probability.
+Moreover, it is shown in Remark \ref{R013} that the intensity $\rho_k$ of $\Phi_c^k$ tends to zero as $k\to\infty$.
+Hence,